 Most books fall into this first category, by and large.
 As a reader, you kind of know there must be a different language in the story, especially if the story takes place in a made-up world.
-Even if your story is a futuristic sci/fi tale, based on our real Universe, the chance that an exact replica of a human language might show up somewhere else in the galaxy is close to zero.
-Just look at our own world: countries just miles away speak completely different languages.
+Even if your story is a futuristic sci/fi tale based on our real Universe, the chance that a replica of a human language might show up somewhere else in the galaxy is close to zero.
+Just look at our world: countries just miles away speak entirely different languages.

 New Language, Little Details

 Probably fewer books fall into the second category.
-Here the author makes it a point to specify that there is a different language, but that language is not developed nor explained.
+Here, the author clarifies that there is a different language, but that language is not developed nor explained.
 It might be used as a means for a plot, as in XYZ speaks one language and therefore ABC, the eavesdropper, doesn’t understand it.
-It’s a useful tool if used correctly.
+It’s a valuable tool if used correctly.

-This one works well when you are dealing with different races in a world and you want to associate a fictional language with each race.
-What works really well here is this hack: create also a universal language to go around the communications barriers.
+This one works well when dealing with different races in a world, and you want to associate a fictional language with each race.
+This hack works well here: creating a universal language to go around the communications barriers.
 In a fantasy world, maybe this language is the “old language” or the “language of the Gods.”
-In a sci/fi world, maybe there is a device that is able to translate between languages on the spot.
+In a sci/fi world, perhaps a device can translate between languages on the spot.

-In this way, you create the complexity of a real world by mentioning the languages, but you also offer a solution as to how people go around communicating.
+In this way, you create the complexity of the real world by mentioning the languages, but you also offer a solution to how people communicate.

-It gets even simpler if your plot takes place in a small geographic space, where you are limited to one language.
+It gets even more straightforward if your plot takes place in a small geographic space, where you are limited to one language.

-So, in this category, you are not only letting the reader assume there are multiple languages, you spell it out, but that’s about it.
+In this category, you not only let the reader assume there are multiple languages; you spell it out, but that’s about it.

 New Language, Some Usage

-In the third category, you have those authors that enjoy (and have the time) to dig deeper into language creation.
-This category is quite close to the previous one, but in here, you might actually have some characters say something in their language, or perhaps present something written, like a lost scroll or some carvings in a cave.
+In the third category, you have those authors who enjoy (and have the time) to dig deeper into language creation.
+This category is quite close to the previous one, but in here, you might have some characters say something in their language or perhaps present something written, like a lost scroll or some carvings in a cave.

-You can use this to your advantage as well, by weaving it into the plot.
+You can use this to your advantage by weaving it into the plot.
 Maybe there is a race whose language is unknown to your POV character.
 Instead of saying:

 He stared at them, unable to understand what they were saying.